-The applicant submitted a signed Proof of Service of the Notice of Direct Request Proceeding form which declares that on September 24, 2019, the applicant's agent served the respondent with the Notice of Direct Request Proceeding via registered mail.
-The applicant provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
+The applicant submitted two signed Proof of Service of the Notice of Direct Request Proceeding forms which declare that on September 17, 2020, the applicant served each of the above-named tenants with the Notice of Direct Request Proceeding via registered mail.
+The applicant provided two copies of the Canada Post Customer Receipts containing the Tracking Numbers to confirm these mailings.
 Section 90 of the Act determines that a document served in this manner is deemed to have been received five days after service.

-Based on the written submissions of the applicant, and in accordance with sections 89 and 90 of the Act, I find that the respondent has been deemed served with the Direct Request Proceeding documents on September 29, 2019, the fifth day after their registered mailing.
+Based on the written submissions of the applicant, and in accordance with sections 89 and 90 of the Act, I find that the tenants have been deemed served with the Direct Request Proceeding documents on September 22, 2020, the fifth day after their registered mailing.